-As comic book fans love to point out, the Wolverine beard is one of the coolest facial hairstyles.
+As comic book fans love to point out, the Wolverine beard is one of the coolest celebrity beard styles.
 But did you know Hugh Jackman wasn’t the first choice for Wolverine?
 Now, Jackman’s facial hair has become like Johnny Depp’s Captain Jack Sparrow beard.

 The Wolverine beard is a combination of thick, full beard growth and mutton chops without the mustache.
 The iconic beard style was made popular by the Wolverine character “Logan” from the X-Men movies played by actor Hugh Jackman.

 So learn to cosplay with the Wolverine beard or just grow something as wildly cool that suits your face shape.
 Use our complete guide to the Wolverine facial hair style below.

 In 2000, X-Men was released, showing off a spot on Wolverine portrayed by Hugh Jackman.